testflows/TestFlows-WebSite/source/handbook/index.md

 ### --test-to-end

-Force all tests to be test to end and continue the run even if one of the tests fails.
+Force all tests to be completed and continue the run even if one of the tests fails.

 ### --first-fail

-Force all tests to be first fail and stop the run on the first failing test.
+Force all tests to fail and stop the run on the first failing test.

 ### Filtering